calebfleming/rfid_jukebox/README.md

 1. `python3 write_rfid.py` : Asks you for a "card name" to program
 2. `python3 read_rfid.py` : Reads the card you programmed and reports back the name and id.

-I opted to use `read_rfid.py` as the entry point for the Spotify integration as well.
+I opted to also use `read_rfid.py` as the entry point for the Spotify integration as well.
 It ends up containing this logic:
 ```
 - Listen for rfid interactions
 - Read the card that was scanned and store the name